Paris: City government

 For almost all of its long history, except for a few brief periods, Paris was governed directly by representatives of the king, emperor, or president of France.
-The city was not granted municipal autonomy by the National Assembly until 1974.
-For all but 14 months from 1794 to 1977, Paris was the only French commune without a mayor, and thus had less autonomy than the smallest village.
-For most of the time from 1800 to 1977 (except briefly in 1848 and 1870–71), it was directly controlled by the departmental prefect (the prefect of the Seine until 1968, and the prefect of Paris from 1968 to 1977).

-The first modern elected mayor of Paris was Jacques Chirac, elected 20 March 1977, becoming the city's first mayor since 1871 and only the fourth since 1794.
-The current mayor is Anne Hidalgo, a socialist, first elected 5 April 2014 and re-elected 28 June 2020.
+In 1974, Paris was granted municipal autonomy by the National Assembly.
+The first modern elected mayor of Paris was Jacques Chirac, elected in March 1977, becoming the city's first mayor since 1871 and only the fourth since 1794.
+The current mayor is Anne Hidalgo, a socialist, first elected in April 2014, and re-elected in June 2020.

-The mayor of Paris is elected indirectly by Paris voters; the voters of each of the city's 20 arrondissements elect members to the Conseil de Paris (Council of Paris), which subsequently elects the mayor.
-The council is composed of 163 members, with each arrondissement allocated a number of seats dependent upon its population, from 10 members for each of the least-populated arrondissements (1st through 9th) to 34 members for the most populated (the 15th).
+The mayor of Paris is elected indirectly by Paris voters.
+The voters of each of the city's 20 arrondissements elect members to the Conseil de Paris (Council of Paris), which elects the mayor.
+The council is composed of 163 members.
+Each arrondissement is allocated many seats, dependent upon its population, from 10 members for each of the least-populated arrondissements to 34 members for the most populated.
 The council is elected using closed list proportional representation in a two-round system.

 Party lists winning an absolute majority in the first round – or at least a plurality in the second round – automatically win half the seats of an arrondissement.
-The remaining half of seats are distributed proportionally to all lists which win at least 5% of the vote using the highest averages method.
+The remaining half of the seats are distributed proportionally to all lists which win at least 5% of the vote, using the highest averages method.
 This ensures that the winning party or coalition always wins a majority of the seats, even if they do not win an absolute majority of the vote.